 The Gallery at the Old Schwamb Mill features several art exhibitions held throughout the year, focusing on a variety of media and the professional work of local artists as well as on history and Mill-related topics.
 The Gallery is open during regular Mill hours, Tuesdays and Saturdays from 10 am to 4 pm.

 This show is an extraordinary collection of Brian Maguire’s work, which is reminiscent of the warm, vibrant paintings by the Dutch master painters.
-This exhibit will be on display through April 24, 2021 — we hope to safely reopen to the public before that time.
+This exhibit will be on display through May 22, 2021.

 She Did It: Women Saving History

 In 1969 Patricia Fitzmaurice took a bike ride.
 Pedaling down Arlington’s Lowell Street, she discovered a quirky down-at-its-heels mill building.
 Peeking in the window, she was enchanted by a woodworking mill frozen in time with honey- colored wood, hand tools burnished from long use, and sturdy machines powered by leather belts.
 Told it was soon to be flattened, she rallied an intrepid cadre of backers to form the Old Schwamb Mill Trust to preserve the Old Schwamb Mill and its contents.

 Pat scrabbled for money, expertise, and personnel to save the old building.
 Working for thirty years Patricia Fitzmaurice did a bit of everything: she gilded frames and she turned wood; she wrote grants and she gave classes.
 Sweating every month when the mortgage came due, Pat even corralled friends in grocery store parking lots to garner contributions.
 Somehow, time and again, she did it.